 }

-NixOS’s /nix/store is always read-only, which is great.
-But the rest of the filesystem is mutable by default.
-You can make it immutable with additional configuration, but it’s not the default.
+The /nix/store is always read-only, which is great.
+The rest of the filesystem stays mutable by default.
+You can lock it down further, but that’s extra work you have to remember to do.

 The Trade-off